yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### SearchQuarry
 Find [your information](https://www.searchquarry.com/).
 If it’s listed, [opt out](https://members.searchquarry.com/removeMyData/) You will need to click the verification link in your inbox to finalize the opt out.

-### 💐 SmartBackgroundChecks
-Find [your information](https://www.smartbackgroundchecks.com/).
-Then, [opt out](https://www.smartbackgroundchecks.com/optout).
-This will likely also remove your information from PeopleFinders.

 ### Social Catfish
 Find [your information](https://socialcatfish.com).
 Record the URL of each page that has your information.
 Then, go to the [opt-out page](https://socialcatfish.com/opt-out/) and scroll down to the instructions for removing URLs, email, phone number, and address.
 (Make sure to only ask for information to be removed if you already see it on the site.)
 You’ll need to provide your email address and click on a confirmation link to complete the opt-out process.

-### 💐 💰 Spokeo
-Find [your information](https://www.spokeo.com/search) and remove your information by entering the URL of the profile you want removed and your email address on the [opt-out page](https://www.spokeo.com/optout).
-Make sure to scroll down to the grammatically incorrect “opt out your information” section.
-You will need to confirm your opt-out request by clicking on a link sent to you via email.
-Unfortunately, we’ve received reports that Spokeo retains removed information for paid accounts, even if it doesn’t show up in free searches.
-It may be worth paying for a $1 trial to see if the data is still showing up even after you have opted out.

 ### 💰 SpyFly
 Look for [your data](https://www.spyfly.com).
 Then, [opt out](https://www.spyfly.com/help-center/remove-my-public-record).
 You can also try emailing <support@spyfly.com>.
 You’ll need to provide your name, age, address, and email address.
 Make sure SpyFly has information you'd like removed before volunteering these things.

-### 💐 That’s Them
-Find [your information](https://thatsthem.com/).
-If it shows up, try to [opt out](https://thatsthem.com/optout).
-Do not click on the Spokeo identity theft protection link, as it is a paid product.

 ### TruePeopleSearch
 Follow the [removal instructions](https://www.truepeoplesearch.com/removal).
 You will need to enter your  name, city and state, and email address, and then you’ll need to solve several captchas to see if you are listed, after which you can remove your information.